nathan-gs/nathan-gs.github.com/_posts/2026-01-31-the-future-of-agentic-ai-is-flow-based.md

  - AI
  - Generative AI
  - Agentic AI
+excerpt: |
+  After nearly two years of working intensively with Agentic AI—first as Sr CSA Manager Data & AI at Microsoft, working with strategic enterprise customers, and now as CEO of Scrydon—I've come to a clear conclusion: **the future of Agentic AI is flow-based**.

+  The initial promise of fully autonomous agents—AI systems that could independently reason, plan, and execute complex tasks—has given way to a more nuanced reality.
+As McKinsey notes in their analysis "One year of Agentic AI: Six lessons from the people doing the work":

+  > It's not about the agent; it's about the workflow.

+  This insight resonates deeply with what I've observed across dozens of enterprise deployments.
+Let me explain why flow-based agentic AI represents the path forward.
 ---

 After nearly two years of working intensively with Agentic AI—first as Sr CSA Manager Data & AI at Microsoft, working with strategic enterprise customers, and now as CEO of [Scrydon](https://scrydon.com/)—I've come to a clear conclusion: **the future of Agentic AI is flow-based**.